 If you have any questions about motor vehicle accident laws, please call our office for a free consultation.
 We have offices in Downtown Honolulu as well as in Leeward Oahu.
 Also, we can meet with you at your home, at the hospital, or whether it is convenient for you.
 We have many years of experience in helping the people of Hawaii get the compensation they deserve for their injuries.

-The doctrine of contributory negligence is an affirmative defense to a accident lawsuit and is typically raised by the defense attorney in an effort to defeat the injury lawsuit.
+The doctrine of contributory negligence is an affirmative defense to an accident lawsuit and is typically raised by the defense attorney in an effort to defeat the injury lawsuit.
 A plaintiff's own negligence which is a proximate cause of a car accident may defeat the plaintiff's claim, even if the defendant was also negligent.
-Under the common law doctrine of contributory negligence there is no comparison of the fault of a plaintiff and the fault of a defendant.
+Under the common law doctrine of contributory negligence, there is no comparison of the fault of a plaintiff and the fault of a defendant.
 Even when a defendant's negligence appears to be much more serious, the plaintiff's own negligence in the car accident may defeat his claim.
-This common law rule has been criticized as being unduly harsh by many and has given rise to various methods to escape from the effects of the auto accident doctrine, including the "last clear chance" doctrine and the doctrine of comparative negligence in some states.
+This common-law rule has been criticized as being unduly harsh by many and has given rise to various methods to escape from the effects of the auto accident doctrine, including the "last clear chance" doctrine and the doctrine of comparative negligence in some states.

 Assumption of the Risk